 1. Current Physical Custody Schedule Already in Place

-2. Domestic Violence – Is there a history of domestic violence in the home?
+2. Domestic Violence – Does anyone in the household have a history of domestic violence?

 3. Living Situation and Standards of Both Parents

-4. Neglect – Have either you or your child’s other parent neglected your child?
+4. Neglect – Have you or your child’s other parent been neglectful?

-5. Parent’s Active Involvement – How involved in your child’s life are you?
+5. Parent’s Active Involvement – To what extent do you participate in your child’s life?

-6. Substance Abuse – Do you or the other parent abuse drugs and/or alcohol?
+6. Substance Abuse – Do either you or the other parent abuse drugs and/or alcohol?

-When you are gathering your child custody evidence, you want to keep the above factors in mind and ensure your evidence is relevant and will support your case.
+While collecting evidence for your child custody case, keep the aforementioned factors in mind to make sure your evidence is directly related and will help strengthen your argument.

 1. All communication with your child’s other parent, such as emails, text messages, voicemails, and letters